Houlihan Lokey (NYSE:HLI) Price Target Raised to $78.00

-Houlihan Lokey (NYSE:HLI – Get Rating) had its price objective upped by equities researchers at Morgan Stanley from $75.00 to $78.00 in a research report issued to clients and investors on Monday, MarketBeat.com reports.
-The firm presently has an “equal weight” rating on the financial services provider’s stock.
-Morgan Stanley’s price target indicates a potential downside of 14.30% from the company’s previous close.
+Houlihan Lokey (NYSE:HLI – Get Rating) had its target price raised by Morgan Stanley from $75.00 to $78.00 in a research note issued to investors on Monday, MarketBeat reports.
+Morgan Stanley currently has an equal weight rating on the financial services provider’s stock.

-Other analysts also recently issued reports about the company.
-Piper Sandler cut their price objective on Houlihan Lokey from $80.00 to $78.00 and set an “underweight” rating for the company in a research report on Friday, July 8th.
-StockNews.com started coverage on Houlihan Lokey in a research note on Wednesday, October 12th.
-They issued a “hold” rating for the company.
-Finally, UBS Group lowered their target price on Houlihan Lokey from $105.00 to $102.00 and set a “buy” rating for the company in a research note on Friday, July 29th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of $88.25.
+HLI has been the topic of several other reports.
+StockNews.com assumed coverage on Houlihan Lokey in a research report on Wednesday, October 12th.
+They issued a hold rating on the stock.
+Piper Sandler cut their price objective on Houlihan Lokey from $80.00 to $78.00 and set an underweight rating on the stock in a research report on Friday, July 8th.
+Finally, UBS Group cut their price objective on Houlihan Lokey from $105.00 to $102.00 and set a buy rating on the stock in a research report on Friday, July 29th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of Hold and an average price target of $88.25.

 Houlihan Lokey Price Performance